 Environmental and occupational health professionals may be interested in the following fields:

-Environmental Sustainability: Promoting the analysis needed to assure healthy water, food, air, consumer products and home environments, as well as understanding the effects of environmental contamination and climate disruption on health worldwide.
+Environmental Sustainability: Promote analysis needed to ensure healthy water, food, air, consumer products and home environments, as well as understand the effects of environmental contamination and climate disruption on health worldwide.

-Infectious Diseases: Reducing the spread of disease and the emergence of antibiotic-resistant bacteria by improving food and sanitation systems.
+Infectious Diseases: Reduce the spread of disease and the emergence of antibiotic-resistant bacteria by improving food and sanitation systems.

-Occupational Health: Focusing on the health and safety of workers across the country and around the world, with an emphasis on vulnerable workers and the auto, construction and food production industries.
+Occupational Health: Focus on the health and safety of workers across the country and around the world, while emphasizing vulnerable workers in the auto, construction and food production industries.

-Risk Science and Policy: Promoting better public health choices by improving methods for translating scientific discoveries and using science in policy decisions.
+Risk Science and Policy: Promote better public health choices by improving methods for translating scientific discoveries and using science in policy decisions.

-Social and Community Dimensions: Studying the relationships between communities and environments in order to discover social factors that contribute to better quality of life and overall health.
+Social and Community Dimensions: Study the relationships between communities and environments in order to discover social factors that contribute to better quality of life and overall health.

-Milken Institute School of Public Health graduates have pursued careers at various organizations including:
+Milken Institute School of Public Health graduates have pursued careers in various employment sectors and organizations including: